-The size of the capital of Belgium is ideal for a weekend, but it will be essential to extend the trip to visit nearby cities like the legendary Bruges.
-This is everything you need to know to make the most of your visit to Brussels.
+The size of the capital of Belgium is ideal for a weekend, but it will be essential to extend the trip to visit nearby cities such as the mythical Bruges.
+Here's everything you need to know to make the most of your visit to Brussels.

 1. Take a guided tour of the city center

 The most important thing, of course, is to get to know the historic center of Brussels.
 Here you will find the two most famous landmarks of Brussels: the Grand Place and the Manneken Pis.
-However, if you tour the center on your own, it is easy to stay there and this is only the surface of all that the city has to offer to the traveler.
+However, if you walk through the center on your own, it is easy to stay there and this is only the surface of what the city has to offer to the traveler.

 With a guided tour of Brussels you will learn about the history of the city and discover its corners and monuments from a different perspective.
-These tours do not just stick to historical data that you can find in a guidebook, but are led by locals who bring you closer to the customs and legends of the city.
+These tours are not only limited to historical data that you can find in a guidebook, but are led by locals who bring you closer to the customs and legends of the city.

 - The Grote Markt